syslog-ng/syslog-ng.github.io/doc/_admin-guide/190_The_syslog-ng_manual_pages/006_slogverify_manual.md

 ## Description

-The slogverify utility is used to verify the integrity of cryptographically secured logs and to decrypt log entries produced in a syslog-ng OSE secure logging environment.
+The slogverify utility is used to verify the integrity of cryptographically secured logs and to decrypt log entries produced in a {{ site.product.short_name }} secure logging environment.

 * Normal mode:
     `slogverify -k <host key file> -m <input MAC file> <input file> <output file> [buffers]`